adabardiz/sign-language-to-speech-text/README.md

 Day 31: Break

-Day 32: Added arm tracking, tomorrow I'll look into making this an app & adding words.
+Day 32: Added arm tracking, tomorrow I'll look into making this an app & adding a few words.